 "Effective consent" means assent in fact, whether express or apparent, and includes consent by a person legally authorized to act for the owner.
-Consent is not effective if induced by deception or coercion.
+Consent is not effective if induced by force, threats, deception or coercion.

-"Owner" means a person who has title to the property, possession of property, or a greater right to possession of the property than the actor.
+"Owner" means a person who has a greater right to possession of the property than the defendant.